Skip to content

 Boutique Hotels

-Lisbon has become one of Europe’s top destinations for boutique hotels.
-Many occupy lovingly restored 18th- and 19th-century palaces and townhouses, blending original architectural details — azulejo tiles, carved ceilings, stone archways — with contemporary Portuguese design.
-Expect to pay €120 to €350 per night for characterful rooms, personalized service, and often a rooftop bar or terrace with views.
-Top picks include Santiago de Alfama in Alfama, Memmo Alfama, Bairro Alto Hotel in Chiado, Palácio Ludovice Wine Experience Hotel in Bairro Alto, and Le Consulat near the river.
-Many boutique hotels also arrange private fado evenings, wine tastings, and city tours for guests.
+Lisbon has become one of Europe’s best cities for boutique hotels.
+Many occupy restored 18th- and 19th-century palaces and townhouses, combining original architectural details — azulejo tiles, carved ceilings, stone archways — with contemporary Portuguese design.
+Budget €120 to €350 per night for characterful rooms, personal service, and often a rooftop terrace with views.
+Top picks include Santiago de Alfama, Memmo Alfama, Bairro Alto Hotel in Chiado, Palácio Ludovice Wine Experience Hotel in Bairro Alto, and Le Consulat near the river.
+Many boutique hotels also arrange private fado evenings, wine tastings, and city tours.

 Hostels

-Lisbon is consistently ranked as having some of the best hostels in the world, and for good reason.
+Lisbon is consistently ranked as having some of the best hostels in the world.
 Properties like Yes!
-Lisbon Hostel (multiple awards), Sunset Destination Hostel (rooftop pool overlooking the river), and Living Lounge Hostel combine great design with vibrant social atmospheres and unbeatable prices.
-Dorm beds start around €20 to €30 per night; private rooms from €50 to €90.
-Many include breakfast, organized events like pub crawls and day trips, communal kitchens, and co-working spaces.
-The hostel scene is particularly strong in Baixa, Bairro Alto, and Cais do Sodré.
+Lisbon Hostel, Sunset Destination Hostel (rooftop pool over the river), and Living Lounge Hostel combine strong design with social atmospheres and competitive prices.
+Dorm beds from €20 to €30 per night; private rooms from €50 to €90.
+Many include breakfast, events like pub crawls and day trips, communal kitchens, and co-working spaces.
+The strongest hostel concentration is in Baixa, Bairro Alto, and Cais do Sodré.

 Apartments and Airbnbs

-Short-term rental apartments are hugely popular in Lisbon, particularly for longer stays, families, and groups.
-A well-located one-bedroom apartment typically costs €80 to €150 per night, while larger properties for groups can be excellent value when the cost is split.
-Lisbon introduced tighter rental regulations in recent years, so ensure your property is properly licensed (look for the AL registration number displayed in the listing).
-Having a kitchen is a real advantage for enjoying Lisbon’s superb market produce — pick up fresh bread, cheese, and wine at a local market and save restaurant spending for special meals.
+Short-term rental apartments are popular in Lisbon, particularly for longer stays, families, and groups.
+A well-located one-bedroom typically costs €80 to €150 per night; larger properties for groups can represent excellent value when split.
+Lisbon tightened rental regulations in recent years — ensure your property is properly licensed (look for the AL registration number in the listing).
+A kitchen is a real advantage: pick up bread, cheese, and wine at a local market and save restaurant spending for special meals.

 Luxury and Palace Hotels